adult carrying baby on shoulder facing lake and mountains

 5. Be prepared when traveling with breast milk by plane.

 If you are traveling within the U.S., the TSA website has not set out a limit for the amount of breastmilk you can carry on, but states that you can bring a “reasonable amount”.
-To be safe, print out the TSA guidelines in the case that your screener is not familiar with the guidelines associated with breast milk.
+To be safe, print out the TSA guidelines in case your screener is not familiar with the guidelines associated with breast milk.
 Make sure to take your breast milk out along with your electronics, and report to your screener you are traveling with breast milk and a pump.
 Typically, they will screen the milk and your equipment through an x-ray.
 Make sure to give yourself extra time when traveling through airport security checkpoints!

 General Tips For Feeding and Traveling With A Baby